lisa-pinto/thesis-site/content/post/personalities.md

 title: Numbers and their Personalities
 ---

-## Introduction
+## Numbers

-The Greeks Believed
+The Greeks Developed four Liberal arts of Numbers - Astronomy, Geometry, Arithmetic and Harmony (Music).
+Numbers has magical properties that transcended their real-life applications.
+ (Insert Quadrivium pictures here)

 ##